Corvusoft/restbed/docs/example/LOGGING.md

 Overview
 --------

-"Logging is the act of keeping a log.
-In the simplest case, messages are written to a single log file.
+Logging is the process of recording events or messages in a system, often written to a log file.

-A transaction log is a file (i.e., log) of the communications (i.e., transactions) between a system and the users of that system,[2] or a data collection method that automatically captures the type, content, or time of transactions made by a person from a terminal with that system." -- [Wikipedia](https://en.wikipedia.org/wiki/Log_file)
+A transaction log is a specific type of log that records interactions (transactions) between a system and its users.
+It can automatically capture details such as:

+- Type of transaction
+- Content of the transaction
+- Time the transaction occurred

+Transaction logs are commonly used to monitor activity, troubleshoot issues, and maintain a record of system usage for auditing or recovery purposes.

 Example
 -------